phillmv/deathbytraffic.ca/source/content.markdown

 # What can be done about it?

 If pedestrians and cyclists are typically not at fault, what can we do?
 The answer lies in how we've designed our roads.
-In order to save lives, roads need to accomodate all of its users, including pedestrians and cyclists.
+In order to save lives, roads need to accommodate all of its users, including pedestrians and cyclists.
 There are a variety of policy suggestions which you can find in the quoted reports but these are the two big ideas:

 ## 1. Calm traffic